Behold: the World's Biggest Archive of Skinhead Ephemera

-It’s easy to see why artist and collector Toby Mott is enthralled by skinhead culture; it sprawls decades in history, has seen various iterations, and, if you take a step back and look at the movement as a whole, you’re met with a bunch of head-scratching contradictions.
+It’s easy to see why artist and collector Toby Mott is enthralled by skinhead culture; it sprawls decades in history, has seen various iterations and, if you take a step back and look at the movement as a whole, you’re met with a confusing bunch of contradictions.

 For example, if early skinheads were influenced by Jamaican rude boys and rocksteady music, how did later skinheads come to be defined by their racist propaganda?
 And why, if skinheads became associated with the far right, was their look also widely adopted by the gay community?
 And finally, if skinheads were about working-class authenticity and masculinity, why was the movement so meticulously concerned with fashion and aestheticism?